ShreyaKapoor18/PP5/ProgrammingProject05/Task01/task01/README.md

 <H1> Getting Started </H1>

 <H1> Description </H1>
+<H5> Main class </H5> <br>
+Command Line Interface
+    Parameters from command line
+    *  -d or --directory : for specifying the path to the directory containing the images
+    * -ip or --inputfile : the name of the input file you want to deal with
+    * -p or --print      : if you want to print the meta information or not
+    * -m or --meta       : if you want to add the meta information
+    * -im or --inputmeta : the values of metainformation you want to enter Mandatory commands needed for the application to run
+    * -d or --directory
+    * -ip or --inputfile

+<H5> Subsidiary Class </H5>
+Metadata

 <H1> Prerequisites </H1>

 <H2> Dependencies </H2>
+*  Apache Commons cli -- version 1.4
+*  Apache commons lang3 -- version 3.4
+*  Maven jar plugin
 <H1> Running tests </H1>

 <H1> Built With </H1>